 Maintain accreditation

-Everything you need to know about maintaining your teacher accreditation, including Proficient Teacher, Highly Accomplished and Lead Teacher, professional development requirements and transition arrangements.
+Everything you need to know about maintaining your teacher accreditation, including Proficient Teacher, Highly Accomplished and Lead Teacher and professional development requirements.

 Why teachers must maintain accreditation